philiplb/CRUDlex/docs/api/SimpleFilesystemFileProcessor.rst

     An implementation of the {@see FileProcessorInterface} simply using the file system.

+    .. php:attr:: basePath

+        protected

+        Holds the base path where all files will be stored into subfolders.

     .. php:method:: getPath($entityName, Entity $entity, $field)

         Constructs a file system path for the given parameters for storing the